U.S. approval for 737 MAX return nears as challenges remain for Boeing

 Those could take a year or more to complete.

-Southwest Airlines LUV.N, the world's largest MAX operator, has said it would take several months to comply with the FAA requirements and it does not plan to schedule flights on the aircraft until the second quarter of 2021.

-Reporting by David Shepardson in Washington; Additional reporting by Tim Hepher in Paris; Editing by Clarence Fernandez
+Reporting by David Shepardson in Washington; Additional reporting by Tim Hepher in Paris and Tracy Rucinski in Chicago; Editing by Clarence Fernandez and Bernadette Baum

 Our Standards: The Thomson Reuters Trust Principles.